-BCG’s bylaws provide for a system of arbitration, discipline and dispute resolution in order to enhance public confidence in the work of Board-certified genealogists
+BCG’s bylaws govern the formal actions of the Board and BCG’s bylaws provide for a system of discipline and dispute resolution in order to enhance public confidence in the work of Board-certified genealogists.

 Ten-Year Revision Adopted